-- Anselm of Canterbury great thinker, known for championing substitutionary atonement.
-1100 - Peter Abelard great teacher, sparked a love for learning and universities as we know them owe a debt to Abelard 1121 - Thomas Aquinas the greatest scholastic of the era, his Summa Theologiae is still widely read by philosophers and theologians today.
-He and the scholastics (using Aristotlean logic) helped solidify the sacramental positions of the Roman Catholic church.
-1260
+- Peter Abelard (1079-1142) great teacher, sparked a love for learning and universities as we know them owe a debt to Abelard - Peter Lombard (1096-1164) brilliant scholar, his systematic theology The Four Books of Sentences was highly influential until long after the Reformation.
+His taught in favor of definite atonement: Christ's death was "sufficient for all, efficient for some." - Thomas Aquinas (1225-1274) the greatest scholastic of the era, his Summa Theologiae is still widely read by philosophers and theologians today.
+He and the scholastics (using Aristotelian logic) helped solidify the sacramental positions of the Roman Catholic church.